kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ### HTTP/S

-You may download files via HTTP/S. The maximum number of returned results is X. Partners will need to use a KS to request a list of events.
+You may download files via HTTP/S. The maximum number of returned results is 500 per page and 10,000 total.
+To filter the next 10,000 you will need to add a filter, for example: [createdAtGreaterThanOrEqual](https://developer.kaltura.com/api-docs/#/KalturaAccessControlBaseFilter).
+Partners will need to use a KS to request a list of events.

 The results can be filtered on any of the parameters.
 For example: http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventFilter/filter:resourceIdsLike/RESOURCE-ID